cesarferradas/ferrad.as/_posts/2020-11-26-essentialism.md

 ---
-title: "Book notes: Essentialism by Greg McKeown"
+title: "Book notes: Essentialism"
-category: books
 layout: post
 ---

-[Essentialism](https://amzn.to/3l4AeYY) is a book all about focusing on the essential and ignoring life's distractions.
+[Essentialism](https://amzn.to/3l4AeYY) by Greg McKeown is a book all about focusing on the essential and ignoring life's distractions.
 Here are my brief and unorganised notes of what I ressonated with the most.

 Read a fiction book for 20 minutes in the morning, before starting to worry about the day's professional and personal problems.